seskie-web/Users-client/README.md

 - You can define simple routes for each HTTP method (GET, POST, PUT, DELETE) in a way that is easy to understand and implement.
 - Eloquent ORM: Laravel's Eloquent ORM (Object-Relational Mapping) is a powerful tool for interacting with databases.
 It simplifies database queries and relationships, making it easy to interact with your data models.
 - Middleware: Laravel includes middleware for handling cross-cutting concerns, such as authentication, authorization, and logging.
 This is useful for API endpoints where you might want to apply global filters or authentication checks.

+Why use Livewire
+- Livewire is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.
+- Livewire allows Laravel developers to write front-end code in PHP, which is then compiled into JavaScript and HTML.
+This means that developers can create interactive, real-time user interfaces without the need for complex JavaScript frameworks.
+This tight integration results in cleaner code, easier maintenance, and a more streamlined development process.

 To setup the project simply follow steps below:
 - Clone or download the repo : https://github.com/seskie-web/Users-client.git